- Cut the Fuse

 - In Star Wars: The Old Republic, Knight's of the Old Republic's MMO sequel, many quests often involve disarming bombs of some sort.
 No skill needed this time, as all it takes is a few seconds for any class.

-- In Metal Gear Solid 2, bombs can be disarmed with a coolant spray that freezes them.
+- In Metal Gear Solid 2: Sons of Liberty, bombs can be disarmed with a coolant spray that freezes them.
 Notably, the bomb disposal expert who gives the player the coolant spray stresses that they will not be actually permanently disassembling the bombs here, as that is no task for amateurs.
 However, the coolant spray will keep the detonators frozen, preventing them from going off long enough to bring in a formal bomb squad to more thoroughly deal with them later.

 - In Half-Life 2, Gordon can pick up Combine hopper mines with the Gravity Gun, which doesn't merely disarm them, but resets their target sensors to consider Gordon an ally.
 This is all due to some questionable design elements that weren't really flaws until the gravgun came along.